bmj-school/udacity_blockchain/PROJECT7_flight_surety/README.md

 The testing suite reflects this, with unit testing on each contract seperated.
 - `test\application.js` Integration test, representing the DAPP
     - `test\airlines.js` Unit test, for airline data
-    - `test\flights.js` Unit test, for passengers and flights
+    - `test\flights.js` Unit test, for passengers and flights data

 The upgradeability is enforced through the interface contracts found in `FlightSuretyApp.sol`.

 ## Governance
-    /* AIRLINES
+### Airlines
-    Each airline is represented by their public address Airlines have various status codes to represent their state in the contract.
+Each airline is represented by their public address.
+Airlines have various status codes to represent their state in the contract.
-    */
-    enum RegistrationState
-    {
-        Proposed,  // 0
+- Proposed
-        Registered // 1
+- Registered
-    }
+- Funded

+### Passengers

 # Smart contract development
 ## Notes